 3 hours.
-Communication as it affects and is affected by language and culture.
-Contextualized use of communication within speech communities.
-Intercultural effectiveness.
-Cultural communication theory.
-Competent intercultural experiences in co-cultures (ethnic, gender, intergenerational, deaf, and so on) and global cultural groups.
+Covers communication as it affects and is affected by language and culture, contextualized use of communication within speech communities, intercultural effectiveness, cultural communication theory, competent intercultural experiences in cocultures (ethnic, gender, intergenerational, deaf, and so on) and global cultural groups.